2024 Solar Incentives Guide for Macomb, MI - Tax Credits & Rebates

 Next Steps for Installing Solar in Macomb

-Solar incentives might be offered by your local utility company, the Michigan government or the federal government.
-The growing number of solar incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
-We recommend talking to your local Macomb solar installer to learn more about these incentives and to make sure that you're getting the largest number possible for your solar system.
+There are a number of different solar incentives: those provided by the federal government, those provided by the Michigan government and those offered by local utility companies, to name a few.
+Solar energy utilization has increased tremendously in the last 15 years, thanks to these incentives.
+We recommend talking to your local Macomb solar installer for more information about these incentives and to be sure that you're getting the largest number possible for your solar system.

 EcoWatch's Macomb, MI Solar Incentives FAQs